 Alongside more than 700 cleantech professionals, we tackled this critical disconnect head-on at this unique, thought provoking, catalytic event.

-From November 4-9, 2012, Cleantech Group will take 10-15 cleantech companies, along with a select few investors, corporate executives, and other key stakeholders in the ecosystem on a tour of Chinese cleantech hotspots – and facilitating introductions with key leaders.
-This tour will provide the cleantech CEOs with an excellent taste of cleantech in China as it is today, as well as the opportunity to expose their companies to multiple China-based investors and partners interested in acquiring, investing in, and helping them ‘go to China.’
+From November 4-9, 2012, Cleantech Group took 10-15 cleantech companies, along with a select few investors, corporate executives, and other key stakeholders in the ecosystem on a tour of Chinese cleantech hotspots – and facilitated introductions with key leaders.
+This tour provided the cleantech CEOs with an excellent taste of cleantech in China as it is today, as well as the opportunity to expose their companies to multiple China-based investors and partners interested in acquiring, investing in, and helping them ‘go to China.’